daddykev/stardust-dsp/README.md

 **Join us in democratizing music streaming.
 True open source, no compromises.**

 *Star ⭐ the repo to follow our progress!
-With Phase 1 & 2 complete, the platform can now receive and process DDEX deliveries.
-Phase 3 (Core Streaming) is next - help us build the audio player and streaming infrastructure!*
+Phase 3 (Core Streaming) is now complete - we have a fully functional streaming platform!
+Phase 4 (Consumer Features) is next - help us build the social features and advanced discovery tools!*